 Following a change to Local Government (Financial Management) Regulation 17A, plant and equipment type assets (being plant and equipment and furniture and equipment) are to be measured under the cost model, rather than at fair value.
 This change is effective from 1 July 2019 and represents a change in accounting policy.
-Revaluations carried out previously were not reversed as it was deemed fair value approximates cost at the date of change.
-Page 56
+Revaluations can be reversed as it was deemed failing and complete the cost model.
+Page 34